 The University acknowledges that there are occasions when products/services may be purchased from a specific preferred source.
-Purchasing goods and services from a preferred source may occur when:- i.
-Compatibility with existing equipment
+Purchasing goods and services from a preferred source may occur when:-

 - a) only one supplier manufactures or renders goods and services due to the unique nature of the requirements; or - b) goods and services already in the University's value chain/employ are only supplied by an Original Equipment Manufacturer(OEM) or by a licensed agent thereof; or - c) there is a requirement for compatibility, continuity and alignment.